Carnival: Barbados

 "Crop Over" (formerly called "Harvest Home") is a traditional harvest festival celebrated in Barbados.
 Its early beginnings were on the sugar cane plantations during the colonial period.
 Crop Over began in 1688, and featured singing, dancing, and accompaniment by shak-shak, banjo, triangle, fiddle, guitar, bottles filled with water, and bones.
 Other traditions included climbing a greased pole, feasting, and drinking competitions.
 Originally signaling the end of the yearly cane harvest, it evolved into a national festival.
 In the late 20th century, Crop Over began to closely mirror the Trinidad Carnival.
 Beginning in June, Crop Over runs until the first Monday in August when it culminates in the finale, the Grand Kadooment.

-Crop Over time for many islanders is one big party.
+Crop Over time for many islanders is a big party.
 Craft markets, food tents/stalls, street parties, and cavalcades fill every week.

 A major feature is the calypso competition.
 Calypso music, originating in Trinidad, uses syncopated rhythm and topical lyrics.
 It offers a medium in which to satirise local politics, amidst the general bacchanal.
 Calypso tents, also originating in Trinidad, feature cadres of musicians who perform biting social commentaries, political exposés or rousing exhortations to "wuk dah waistline" and "roll dat bumper".
 The groups compete for the Calypso Monarch Award, while the air is redolent with the smells of Bajan cooking during the Bridgetown Market Street Fair.
 The Cohobblopot Festival blends dance, drama, and music with the crowning of the King and Queen of costume bands.
 Every evening the "Pic-o-de-Crop" Show is performed after the King of Calypso is finally crowned.
 The climax of the festival is Kadooment Day, celebrated with a national holiday, when costume bands fill the streets with pulsating Barbadian rhythms and fireworks.